FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-loading-spinner.md

 In addition to the default subscription mode, the element also has a _manual mode_ in which the element will _not_ be subscribed to any events.
 Manual mode is activated when the `manual` HTML attribute is present.
-Adding the attribute will unsubscribe the element form all events.
+Adding the attribute will unsubscribe the element from all events.
 Likewise, removing the attribute will subscribe the element again.
 Manual mode can also be set by changing `ff-loading-spinner`'s `manual` property value to `true` (activation) or `false` (deactivation) directly in JavaScript code.
 The visibility of the element can be changed either with the `is-active` attribute or by calling its `show()` and `hide()` methods.